 Understanding the phonics sound is the first step towards learning to read a language.
 Distinguishing beginning sounds from the rest of the word prepares your child to read and write.
-These phonics sound worksheets are ideal for preschool and kindergarten to practice beginning sounds.
+These worksheets are ideal for preschool and kindergarten to practice phonics and beginning sounds.

 Children have to say the name of each picture to determine which one begins with the target sound.
 Then the child will match the picture to the alphabet sound in the middle.

 These 27 worksheets for preschool and kindergarten are colorful and also including tracing the letter activity for each letter.
 I believe this is the perfect resource to make learning beginning sounds absolute fun!

 For preschoolers particularly, I try and stress more on the beginning sounds initially, especially when it comes to vowels.
 Just stay a little longer with the beginning sound as compared to the rest of the word when you find the child confused.

 No preparation is required to practice these worksheets.
 A picture name cheat sheet for parents and teachers is included in this resource.

 Children may not be able to identify all the pictures so please help them.

 The children can either match the pictures with the letter sound in the middle or they can just go ahead and circle the relevant pictures.